Inspiration: How to be content in all seasons

 I’d often be thirsty due to the sweltering conditions.
 The pain of an achy back and throbbing feet was uncomfortable.
 Yet, I appreciated my job.
 One of the perks was, if any employee ever found any money in the pockets of the clothing, they were allowed to keep it.
 It was always a nice surprise to find dollar bills.
 Whenever it happened, I would softly thank the Lord.

 I fared so well at the factory, they offered me permanent employment, but I couldn’t stay beyond summer.
 I was in college, and the work schedule wasn’t flexible.
 They required a full 8-hour shift which was incompatible with my fall school schedule.
-Besides, I knew that job wasn’t meant to permanent for me.
+Besides, I knew that job wasn’t meant to be permanent for me.
 However, while I was there, on my way to where God was taking me, I was content.

 I think a lot of times we struggle with contentment in the present because our eyes are on where we want to be in the future.
 We forget that God has us where we are at the moment, and there are lessons to be learned in the place and space we presently occupy.